dextr-cloud/dextr-docs/docs/_pages/setup-guide.md

 [![Reporting bucket](/assets/images/Migration/reporting-bucket.jpg)](/assets/images/Migration/reporting-bucket.jpg)
 [![CORS policy](/assets/images/Migration/cors.jpg)](/assets/images/Migration/cors.jpg)

-#### 2 - Update LiveLook widget for 100% accuracy (optional)
+#### 2 - Update LiveLook

-Use the new event bridge data to keep the LiveLook widget 100% accurate.
+Use the new event bridge data to keep the LiveLook widget working.
 Amazon Connect announced a new feature to stream Contact related events and Flex can consume this data to greatly improve the accuracy of the Live Look widget.
 Follow the steps outlined in the [AWS documentation page](https://docs.aws.amazon.com/connect/latest/adminguide/contact-events.html) and use the Kinesis Stream as the destination.

 An example of the pattern is below: